On existence of solutions to non-convex minimization problems: Introduction

-(3)~Establishing sufficient conditions for the existence of solutions that require asymptotically bounded decay, and a special relation for retractive cones of the objective function $f$ and the constraint set $X$.
-As such these conditions are weaker than those of Theorem~3.4.1 in \cite{auslender_teboulle_2002}, which provides necessary and sufficient conditions.
-The asymptotically bounded decay condition is already satisfied by several classes of functions, as discussed in item~(1).
-Thus, for many problems, this condition may be easier to verify than the condition of Theorem~3.4.1 in~\cite{auslender_teboulle_2002} requiring that the asymptotic cone of the function $f+\delta_X$ contains the zero vector only (see Section~\ref{sec-austeb}).
-Finally, our existence of solution results are more general than the related results in~\cite{bertsekas_tseng_2006} and~\cite{ozdaglar_tseng_2006}.
-In particular, our results recover Propositions~12 and~13 in~\cite{bertsekas_tseng_2006}, while extending the class of problems to which Proposition~3.1 in~\cite{ozdaglar_tseng_2006} can be applied.
+(3)~Establishing necessary and sufficient conditions for the existence of solutions based on asymptotically bounded decay property and a relation for cones of retractive directions of the objective function $f$ and the constraint set $X$ (Theorems~\ref{thm-compact-case}--\ref{main-result}, Theorem~\ref{thm-necessity}, Section~\ref{sec-main}).
+The paper ~\cite{penot2006} is critical in showing the necessity of the conditions.
+We refine our results for general nonconvex problems to a more structured problems, such as convex, nonconvex with functional constraints and polynomial constraints (Sections~\ref{sec-conv}--\ref{sec-nonconv}), thus obtaining new results that are more general than those in~\cite{Belousov_Klatte_2002,ozdaglar_tseng_2006,bertsekas_tseng_2006}.

 This paper is organized as follows: Section~\ref{sec-notation} provides the necessary background required for the subsequent development.
 Section~\ref{sec-problem} introduces the notion of asymptotically bounded decay of a function, the cones of retractive directions of a set and a function, and investigates their properties.
 Section~\ref{sec-main} presents our main results and their proofs for the problems where the constraint set is generic and not specified via inequalities.
-Section~\ref{sec-conv} refines our main results for convex problems and compares them with the existing results in the literature.
-Finally, Section~\ref{sec-nonconv} further elaborates our main results for the case when the constraint set is specified by functional inequalities.
-The results are also compared with the closely related results reported in~\cite{bertsekas_tseng_2006,ozdaglar_tseng_2006}.
+Section~\ref{sec-conv} and Section~\ref{sec-nonconv} revisits our main results for the cases when the problem has more structure.